pyfa-org/Phobos/README.txt

 Few words about command line arguments script can take:
 --eve and --cache - just paths to eve client and to folder which contains client cache and settings.
 --translate - specify language to which strings will be translated.
 You can choose either individual languages (for a list - invoke script with --help argument) or 'multi' option.
 For individual language, translation will be done in-place (replaces original text with localized text), for multi-language translation - original text is not modified, but new text fields are added, named using <field name>_<language code> convention.
 Multi-language translation mode is default.
---json - output folder for JSON file.
+--json - output folder for JSON files.
 --list - you can provide list of comma-separated 'containers' to dump, it uses names script prints to stdout.
 For list of all available names you can launch script without specifying this option (by default it dumps everything it can find).

 One of custom data containers Phobos generates is phbtraits, it contains traits for various ships.
 Data has following format: